JulianRavelo/credit-risk-classification/README.md

 ## Overview of the Analysis

-This repository contains historical data of a lending servoces company.
-Using this data, the credit_risk_classification.ipynb notebook, has an analysis that intents to identify the creditworthiness of borrowers.
+This repository contains historical data of a lending services company.
+Using this data, the credit_risk_classification.ipynb notebook has an analysis that intends to identify the creditworthiness of borrowers.

-The dataset has 77,537 rows of information, including: loan size, interest rate, borrower income, total debt, loan status, among others.
+The dataset has 77,537 rows of information, including loan size, interest rate, borrower income, total debt, and loan status, among others.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.

-The method used was logistic regression and the results are detailed below.
+Using the "loan status" column and a logistic regression model, we split the data into training and test datasets.
+Using the Sklearn library for Python, we were able to make predictions on the testing data and evaluate the model performance generating a confusion matrix and printing the classification report.

 ## Results